-Addition of a fencer after the deadline
+Addition of a fencer or a team after the deadline

-4. However, until the Tuesday preceding the competition (midnight Lausanne time), one or more fencers may be added after payment to the FIE of a penalty (cf. o.86, table of financial penalties and fines) for each additional entry.
+4. a) However, until the Tuesday preceding the competition (midnight Lausanne time), one or more fencers and/or a team may be added by their national federation after payment to the FIE of a penalty (cf. 0.86, table of financial penalties and fines) for each additional entry.

-To do this, the national federation must send to the FIE (by fax or email) a request for the additional fencer(s) and a written commitment to pay the penalty within 15 days.
+To do this, the national federation must send to the FIE (by fax or email) a request for the additional fencer(s) and/or team and a written commitment to pay the penalty within 15 days.